DETAILED ACTION

 attributes used to generate data slices, entropy values calculated for the data slices, information gain values calculated for the data slices, or traversal paths taken by the first computer model within a hierarchy of data slices (e.g. Muddu, see paragraphs [0278-0279], which discloses machine learning models enable to perform many types of analysis from event data sources in various contextual settings, where the machine leaning model can perform entity-specific behavior analysis, such as entropy/randomness/n-gram analysis based on a time slice of the event data.);

-training, by the at least one processor, a second computer model using the collected data (e.g. Muddu, see paragraphs [0273-0274], which discloses machine learning based engine utilizes distributed training and deliberation of one or more machine learning models, where the machine learning model involves processing data through a model state of the machine learning model.), wherein the second computer model is configured to learn patterns in data slicing and anomaly detection from the first computer model (e.g. Muddu, see paragraphs [0205-0206], which discloses performing pattern matching for all known formats to determine the most likely format of a particular event data, where the format detector can employ a number of heuristics that can use a hierarchical way to perform pattern matching on event data.); and
+training, by the at least one processor, the second computer model using the collected data (e.g. Muddu, see paragraphs [0273-0274], which discloses machine learning based engine utilizes distributed training and deliberation of one or more machine learning models, where the machine learning model involves processing data through a model state of the machine learning model.), wherein the second computer model is configured to learn patterns in data slicing and anomaly detection from the first computer model (e.g. Muddu, see paragraphs [0205-0206], which discloses performing pattern matching for all known formats to determine the most likely format of a particular event data, where the format detector can employ a number of heuristics that can use a hierarchical way to perform pattern matching on event data.); and

 As per claim 17, Muddu teaches a system comprising at least one processor configured to: